 - Start the game.

-If the problem proves is not related to game installation, clearing cache is next obvious step.
+If the problem proves is not related to game installation, clearing cache is the next obvious step.

 Cache files can get corrupted, too.
 While this doesn’t happen too often, it mostly happens after an update.
-As a result, your game can have numerous issue.
-You can delete game cache this way:
+As a result, your game can have numerous issues.
+You can delete the game cache this way: